yashdonaldo/yashdonaldo/README.md

 - 👨‍💻 All of my projects are available on My GitHub Account

-- 📝 I regularly write articles on My social media Account
+- 📝 I write articles sometimes on My social media Account
 - 💬 Feel Free **to ask me anything**

-- 📫 How to reach me **yashdonaldo@gmail.com**
+- 📫 How to reach me **yashdonaldo.dev@gmail.com**

-- 📄 Know about my experiences (https://web.telegram.org/k/#@yashdonaldo)
+- 📄 Know about my experiences (feel free to reach me)

 - ⚡ Fun fact **I think I'm Funny🤣**